belivan/flir_stereo/README.md

    Replace `teensy41` with your actual Teensy model (e.g., `teensy36`, `teensy40`, etc.).
 This process allows you to compile and upload without a GUI or display.

----

-**Summary:**
-1. Use the Arduino CLI and Teensy Loader Command Line if you’re working on a headless system.
-2. The scripts (`time_sync_new`, `pps_trigger`) are there to demonstrate the time synchronization approach.
-3. For best results, ensure you’ve set up the correct board manager, installed udev rules (Linux only), and chosen the correct Teensy model in your CLI commands.

 ### 3. Package Build (ROS 2)

 1. Install the required ROS 2 packages: